pjm4448/fiction/weird-fiction/reliquaries-of-regret-weird-fiction-anthology/the-inverted-weave-critical-analysis.md

 **Kōwhaiwhai**
 Traditional Māori painted scroll patterns, often found on the rafters of meeting houses (wharenui).
 They typically represent whakapapa (lineage) and the natural world.
 Aria sketches these, linking her art to ancestry, though Roimata views it as superficial.1
 **Kumara**
 (Ipomoea batatas, Sweet Potato).
 A highly valued food crop brought by ancestors, symbolizing peace and sustenance.
-Associated with the god Rongo-mā-Tāne.
-Its absence in the text highlights the lack of nourishment and peace in Roimata's world.31
+Associated with the god Rongo-mā-Tāne.31
 **Mānuka**
 (Leptospermum scoparium).
 A scrub tree known for its medicinal properties (especially honey and oil) and hard wood.
 Used in rongoā for treating wounds.7
 **Mōhukihuki**